elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr.i} Toussaint's wishes are commands ...
+- {:.pr.i} Toussaint's desires are the law ...
 He orders and legislates.

 - {:.sp} The Man Reciter.

-- {:.pr.i} There are no roses: only peppers stitching their red tears.
+- {:.pr.i} There are no roses: only peppers stitching together their red tears.

 - {:.sp} The Chorus.